 The cafeteria is open to all students and we would like to encourage all students to eat at school.
-Lunch prices are \$2.10 for students in grades K-5 and \$2.35 for students in grades 6-12.
+Lunch prices are \$2.30 for students in grades K-5 and \$2.55 for students in grades 6-12.
 Families that qualify for reduced lunches will receive free meals this year.
-The cost for breakfast is \$1.40 but will be served free to families on the free or reduced meal plan and all kindergarten students.
+Anyone who wants an extra milk or who does not eat the hot lunch and would like to buy milk will pay \$.45 per pint.
+The cost for breakfast is \$1.60 but will be served free to families on the free or reduced meal plan and all kindergarten students.
 The staff and administration reserve the right to designate areas where students may eat sack lunches and may require students to eat in the lunchroom if they are creating a disturbance or mess.
 Students will be eating on a rotating schedule.
-Since the period is short, students are encouraged to eat at school.
 The school cafeteria is maintained as a vital part of the health program of the school.
 To encourage good nutrition, a well-balanced lunch is offered at a reasonable price.
 Students are to WALK, not run, to the cafeteria and enter the serving line at the serving counter.
 Cafeteria lines will move with order and efficiency if you are patient and polite in waiting your turn.
 In consideration of others, you will leave your table perfectly clean.
 You are to observe orderly manners in the lunch line.
 Students are expected to be courteous to fellow students.